secureCodeBox/documentation/docs/contributing/integrating-a-scanner/integration-tests.md

 `helm -n integration-tests install your-scanner ./scanners/your-scanner`

-If not yet installed, install the targeted demo-app.
+If not yet installed, install the targeted demo-target.

-`helm -n demo-apps install targeted-app ./demo-apps/targeted-app`
+`helm -n demo-targets install targeted-app ./demo-targets/targeted-app`

 Of course, you can also install other resources, if needed.